-Each student is expected to govern their conduct with concern for other individuals and for the entire University community.
-Actions that threaten or endanger, in any way, the personal safety, and/or wellbeing of self or others, or that disrupt or interfere with the orderly operation of the College or University are cause for immediate disciplinary action.

-The University President, SVP/Provost, or Dean of CPM has the authority to summarily suspend a student when the student admits to guilt or when, in the opinion of these entities, such action is appropriate to protect the health or safety of any individual, or to preserve the orderly operation of the University.
-Further details regarding notification and appeal may be found in the University Catalog.
+Actions that threaten or endanger, in any way, the personal safety, and/or well-being of self or others, or that disrupt or interfere with the orderly operation of the College or University are cause for immediate disciplinary action.
+Either the University President, Provost, or Dean, or Dean's designee, has the authority to summarily suspend a student when the student admits to guilt or when, in the opinion of these entities, such action is appropriate to protect the health or safety of any individual, or to preserve the orderly operation of the University.
+Further details regarding the summary suspension action can be found in the University Catalog.